princefishthrower/chrisfrew.in/src/content/blog/auth0-expo-and-react-native-authorization-code-grant-flow-with-pkce/index.md

     There are, of course, technically a few edge cases to this.
 One case, of course, is if the refresh token _itself_ expires.
 Then we have no choice but to ask the user to authenticate with an OAuth method again.

 [^2]:
-    Which now has a link to this blog post in hopes to help those in the future! :smile:
+    Which now has a link to this blog post in hopes to help those in the future! 😊